Practical work experience will give you the opportunity to:

 - At your six-monthly review, discuss and calculate the number of days you have accrued with your training manager

 If you are unable to gain 450 days practical work experience during your training agreement period, then the agreement will need to be extended.
-You will also need to let us know.
+You will need to speak to your QPRT, Counsellor or Principal.

 Tips for updating your training file